SeanR3d/BinBot/README.md

 - Server displays individual pictures received from BinBot

 #### Bugs:
-- Drops trash frequently because claw is weak and too small
+- Drops waste frequently because claw is weak and too small
-- Occasionally mistakes objects for waste when they are not waste
+- Occasionally mistakes objects for waste when they are not
+- Pi camera hangs when trying to manually adjust gain

 ## Modules